RouthKiranBabu/Mini_Major--Projects./README.md

 # -Mini-Major--projects
 This repository Consists of latest project I have been involved as an SDET.
 Hope you feel interesting.
 Feel free to reach out.

-# 🚀 Mini & Major Projects — Yearly Overview

-> 📌 Click on any month to open the projects created during that period.
-> 🛠️ Each folder may contain one or more mini/major projects with documentation.

----

-## 🧠 Why this section?
-- Shows **structured, time-based project growth**
-- Makes it easy for recruiters to **navigate projects quickly**
-- Highlights **consistency and discipline**
-- Clearly separates work **year-wise**

 ---

 ## 📅 Projects by Year & Month